rognoni/catlink/README.md

 /🇮🇹it/Milano/ristorante/vegano
 ```

-⚠️ Remember to use always singular name for the catogory
+⚠️ Remember to use always singular name for the category.

 ## Laravista Dockerfile
 This project uses [PHP Docker official image](https://hub.docker.com/_/php) for local development.